High Fiber Pumpkin Spice Waffles for First Trimester (Pregnancy-Safe & Freezer-Friendly!)

 3. Pour the wet ingredients into the dry ingredients.
 Whisk until just combined.
 The batter will be a little lumpy, but that's what you want!
 Do not overmix.

-4. Once your waffle iron is hot, pour about 1/2 to 3/4 cup of batter onto the center, depending on the size of your waffle iron.
-Close the lid and cook for 4-6 minutes, or until the waffle is golden brown and crispy on the outside.
+4. Once your waffle iron is hot, pour about 1/2 to 3/4 cup of batter into the center, depending on the size of your waffle iron.
+Close the lid and cook for 4-6 minutes, flip over, and cook for another 1-2 minutes or until golden brown on both sides.

 5. Remove the waffle carefully and repeat with the remaining batter.

 6. Serve the waffles warm, topped with a dollop of whipped cream, a sprinkle of pumpkin and sunflower seeds, and a dusting of cinnamon.
-Enjoy with a cup of Pumpkin Spice Latte!
+Add maple syrup to taste.
+Enjoy!

-Tips For the Best Pregnancy-Safe Breakfast Pumpkin Waffles
+Tips & Variations For the Best Pregnancy-Safe Breakfast Pumpkin Spice Waffles

 • Skip the whipped cream: Plain Greek yogurt or cottage cheese is a great creamy swap for canned whipped cream.